ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

             consonants = ['T', 'h', 's', 's', 's', 'm', 'p', 'l', 's', 'n', 't', 'n', 'c']

-The second approach is more readable and better documented.
+The "Use" approach is more readable and better documented.
 Additionally, you could implement a unit test for ``is_consonant``.

 Security considerations